The Bay Run Around Iron Cove

 King George Park foreshore in Rozelle

-Follow the walking path along the shoreline, past the small fitness station and the athletics field, and continue up the hill towards Callan Park and Callan Park Oval via Waterfront Drive.
+Follow the path along the shoreline, passing a small fitness station and the athletics field, then continue up the hill towards Callan Park and Callan Park Oval via Waterfront Drive.

 Leichhardt Rowing Club